shwina/still-magic/_chapters_en/structure.md

         -  May have a separate `CONTRIBUTORS` file, or list contributors in `CITATION`
     -   These files may be plain text or Markdown, or have no suffix at all, but please use the principal names as given

+### Common Problems

+FIXME: common problems for Noble's Rules

 ### Exercises

-FIXME
+FIXME: create exercises for Noble's Rules

 ## Summary {#s:structure-summary}

-FIXME: create concept map
+FIXME: create concept map for project structure

 {% include links.md %}